ASP.NET Core Reporting

 - Create an ASP.NET Core Angular Application with a Report Designer

-- Create an ASP.NET Core Application with the Document Viewer
+- Create an ASP.NET Core Application with a Document Viewer

-- Create an ASP.NET Core Angular Application with the Document Viewer
+- Create an ASP.NET Core Angular Application with a Document Viewer

-Customize the Reporting Controls in an ASP.NET Core Application
+Customize Report Designer and Document Viewer in an ASP.NET Core Application

 Refer to the Visual Studio Tools for Docker with ASP.NET Core tutorial for instructions on how to dockerize (add to a Docker container) your DevExpress Reporting ASP.NET Core application.